 OFFBEAT THINGS TO DO IN PANAJI

-The Konkan coast historical structures are among the best tourist attractions in Panjim Goa.
+The Konkan coast historical structures are among the best place to visit in Panaji.
 These structures date back to the majestic rule of the Maratha rulers and the Portuguese settlement in Goa.
 While driving from Mumbai to Goa, many forts pass by.
 Across the coast of the Magos Arabian sea but as we arrive in Goa the style of architecture changes as the famous fort in Goa was mainly built by the Portuguese.
 In this Panjim travel blog, I have explained about all such important historical structures in Panjim.

-REIS MAGOS FORT- INTRODUCTION TO PANJIM TRAVEL BLOG
+REIS MAGOS FORT- INTRODUCTION TO Places To Visit in Panjim Goa

 One of the most famous fort to visit in Goa from where we can get a stunning view of the Mandovi river and the Arabian sea is Reis Magos fort.
 In Goa reis, Magos fort resort is one of the best tourist spots.